devProAbhi/Fine-tunning-LLM/README.md

 Parameter Efficient Fine-tuning (PEFT) is a family of techniques aimed at fine-tuning a base model with a small number of trainable parameters.
 One popular method within PEFT is Low-Rank Adaptation (LoRA), which modifies a subset of layers' weights using a low-rank matrix decomposition technique.
 LoRA significantly reduces the number of trainable parameters while maintaining performance comparable to full parameter tuning.

-To illustrate how PEFT can be applied in practice, let's explore an example of fine-tuning a language model efficiently using LoRA.
+Other popular and more efficinet method is quantized-lora (or qlora).
+QLoRA is a fine-tuning technique that combines a high-precision computing technique with a low-precision storage method.
+It is one of the most memory and computationally efficient fine-tuning methods ever created.
+QLoRA works by transmitting gradient signals through a fixed, 4-bit quantized pre-trained language model into Low Rank Adapters (LoRA).
+The weights of a pre-trained language model are quantized to 4-bits using the NormalFloat encoding.
+This produces a 4-bit base model that retains the full model architecture but with weights stored in a compact quantized format.

 ## Example Code: Fine-tuning an LLM using LoRA

 We will demonstrate fine-tuning a language model using LoRA for sentiment classification.
 We'll use the Hugging Face ecosystem to fine-tune the `distilbert-base-uncased` model, a ~70M parameter model based on BERT, for classifying text as 'positive' or 'negative'.
 By employing transfer learning and LoRA, we can efficiently fine-tune the model to run on personal computers within a reasonable timeframe.

+## Supervised fine tuning (in 5 steps)
+1. Choose a fine-tuning task
+2. Prepare training dataset
+3. choose a base model
+4. Fine-tune model via supervised learning
+5. Evaluate model performance

-For detailed code examples and resources, please refer to the GitHub repository and Hugging Face for the final model and dataset.
+--->>>> For detailed code examples and resources, please refer to the GitHub repository and Hugging Face for the final model and dataset.